 2. Please watch the literal video for Bonnie Tyler’s “Total Eclipse of the Heart.”
-It’s satirical, but what can we learn from it?
+It’s satirical, but what can we learn about the presentation of female stars from it?

 4. Fast forward to Fergie’s 2007 Fergalicious video.
-How does it exemplify the “formula” James Dickerson discusses on p.
-XV11 of the preface?
+How does it exemplify the “formula” James Dickerson discusses in the preface?

 6. On the last page of the preface, Norma Coates talks about how female artists are positioned as pop artists, and pop feels artificial.
 Correspondingly, she argues male artists are more likely to be positioned as rock artists, which consumers read as “authentic.”
 Agree or disagree, and provide evidence from the popular music you consume.

 2. How are Lady Gaga and Beyoncé like and unlike major pop stars who came before them?

 3. What is the Cultural Diamond?
 Please explain it as a framework, defining each of its points.
 4. How is the Cultural Diamond useful in exploring people, stories, and events in popular culture?
 4. What is critical theory?